Shop Hardwood Flooring by Category

 Seven hardwood flooring retail showrooms are under our umbrella in Ontario

-We are direct importer of solid hardwood flooring, engineered wood flooring and laminate flooring
+We are direct importer of solid hardwood flooring, engineered wood flooring, laminate flooring and vinyl flooring.

-Vast selection of smooth, brushed and hand-scraped wood flooring available at our warehouse
+Vast selection of smooth, brushed and hand-scraped flooring available at our warehouse

 Retailers, building contractors, flooring installers, architects and interior designers non only from Toronto and from all over Ontario have come for service and advice not available from other suppliers.